SoftwareBrothers/adminjs/README.md

 - Check out the [documentation](https://docs.adminjs.co)
 - Try the [live demo](https://demo.adminjs.co) as mentioned above

-## Our open source community on Slack
+## Our open source community on Discord

-- [Join the community](https://adminjs.page.link/slack) to get help and be inspired.
+- [Join the community](https://adminjs.page.link/discord) to get help and be inspired.

 # What kind of problems it solves